RobertOnesim/chatbot/Module-II/README.md

 ##Week 5

 	1. Who works on the integration part
-	2. Dbpedia: ask a question, get the possible respone
+	2. Dbpedia: ask a question, get the possible response
-	3. Define topic.
+	3. Define a topic.
-	4. Python error on aiml files.
+	4. Python errors in aiml files.

 	Catalina: 1, 2, 3
 	Alexandra: 3